 environmental control regimen.
 Proper humidification can provide significant relief from dry and irritated sinuses, stuffy noses,

-and itchy eyes.
-In addition, humidifying your home can prevent the exacerbation of eczema, can lower heating costs, and can protect
+dry skin, and itchy eyes.
+In addition, humidifying your home can prevent the exacerbation of eczema, help to lower heating costs, and protect

 furniture and wood floors from the effects of over-drying.

 Purchasing a humidifier is a sound investment in the health

 of your family, your budget, and your home, but once you have your humidifier, how do you get the most from it?
 Humidifiers do require